OpenCollarTeam/opencollarteam.github.io/Notecards-in-Second-life-11-21-2017.md

 At one point we had our main inworld location organized around separate contributors, with a list of each person's contributions to the project, and a personal tip board for each contributor.
 Whenever we had a generic tip board for the overall OpenCollar project, the funds it collected were dedicated to project expenses like tier and web hosting fees.

 In the time before Wendy started maintaining the project, Athy and I saw a number of people try to subvert its commitment to openness for its own profit.
 Some of these were outside creators with far-fetched ideas, while others were insiders who saw an opportunity to use the OpenCollar name to promote their products in ways not available to their competitors.
 When I removed the web-based settings database, for example, one developer tried to make his for-profit replacement the preferred alternative.
 We shut that down.
-Another time we had a team member providing group/land management bots who tried to use his position to take over the group.
-We shut that down too.

 OpenCollar's well-known name and large inworld group are tempting targets to people who want an advantage in marketing their for-profit products.

 Everyone has RL obligations, and Athy and I are no exception.
 We reduced our online time as career and family obligations increased, and Wendy very generously helped to fill the void, first with tasks focused on the community and handling releases, and later with changes to the code.